oauthlib/oauthlib/docs/oauth1/security.rst

         SSL for all interactions both with your API as well as for setting up tokens.
-An example of when it's especially bad is when sending POST requests with form data, this data is not accounted for in the OAuth signature and a successfull man-in-the-middle attacker could swap your form data (or files) to whatever he pleases without invalidating the signature.
+An example of when it's especially bad is when sending POST requests with form data, this data is not accounted for in the OAuth signature and a successful man-in-the-middle attacker could swap your form data (or files) to whatever he pleases without invalidating the signature.
 This is an even bigger issue if you fail to check nonce/timestamp pairs for each request, allowing an attacker who